cirosantilli/linux-cheat/vm/README.md

+Virtualization tools such as VirtualBox, Vagrant or Docker.

+#Introduction

-This is about system virtualization, that is, running an operating system inside another one without rebooting.
+Virtualization is running an operating system inside another one without rebooting.

 In this context, the main system is called the *host*, and the one running inside the *guest*.